-Military Leave GARID-2
+GARID-2

-Individuals must provide advance written or verbal notice to their employers for all military duty.
-Notice may be provided by the employee or by the branch of the military in which the individual will be serving.
+An individual must provide advance written or verbal notice to their employer for any uniformed service.
+Notice may be provided by the employee or by the branch of the uniformed service in which the individual will be serving.

-Notice is not required if military necessity prevents the giving of notice; or if the giving of notice is otherwise impossible or unreasonable.
+Notice is not required if uniformed service necessity prevents the giving of notice; or if the giving of notice is otherwise impossible or unreasonable.

-Accrued vacation or annual leave may be used, but is not required, while performing military duty.
-The individual's timeframe for returning to work is based upon the time spent on military duty.
+Accrued vacation or annual leave may be used, but is not required, while performing uniformed service.
+The individual's timeframe for returning to work is based upon the time spent in uniformed service.

-TIME SPENT ON MILITARY DUTY RETURN TO WORK OR APPLICATION FOR REEMPLOYMENT Less than 31 days: Must return at the beginning of the next regularly scheduled work period on the first full day after release from service, taking into account safe travel home plus an eight (8) hour rest period.
+TIME SPENT IN UNIFORMED SERVICE RETURN TO WORK OR APPLICATION FOR REEMPLOYMENT Less than 31 days: Must return at the beginning of the next regularly scheduled work period on the first full day after release from service, taking into account safe travel home plus an eight (8) hour rest period.
 More than 30 but less than 181 days: Must submit an application for reemployment within 14 days of release from service.
 More than 180 days: Must submit an application for reemployment within 90 days of release from service.